meghan-sloan/voting_project/README.md

 Google drive was used to format the combined.csv into the polling_location.txt, precinct.txt and precinct_polling_location.txt.
 Rows were sorted by address and elimintated if "NOT AVAILABLE" since only precinct polling data would be needed.
 A new sheet with only the desired columns and copied the necessary data from the combined data sheet.
 This sheet was downloaded as a .csv, the name changed and the extension changed to .txt.
-NOTES:
+ASSUMPTIONS:
+* The precinct ID is the same as the id in the polling_location.txt 'id', the precinct.txt 'id' and the precinct_polling_location.txt 'precinct_id'
+* The precinct.txt name/number is just the precinct specific part of the precinct id

+NOTE:
-In the csv files provided, there is only street, city, state, zip, country, and precinct.
+* In the csv files provided, there is only street, city, state, zip, country, and precinct.
 I am not sure where to find the information for the VIP files:

  File      | Missing Data
 ------------- |:-------------:
 polling_location.txt      | address_location_name, directions, polling_hours, photo_url
 precinct.txt   | name, locality_id, ward, mail_only, ballot_style_image_url
 precinct_polling_location | polling_location_id

 ### Future Work
 In the interest of time, I am submitting the combined csv file as well as the VIP formatted file as is.
 I will continue to explore this problem.
 I would like to: